 The Youth Sentencing & Re-Entry Project is a Philadelphia-based nonprofit organization that provides comprehensive support to kids prosecuted in the adult criminal justice system, with 2 goals: 1.
 Help lawyers with low-income clients get their cases transferred from the adult criminal justice system to the juvenile justice system; and 2.
-Help connect youth and their families with existing community resources and programs, so they have access to education, healthcare, stable housing and job placement.
+Help connect youth and their families with existing community resources and programs, so they have access to education, healthcare, stable housing, and job placement.

-Bill Number: 1169 – WIN!
+Bill Number: SB 1169

 Type of Reform

-Detention Reform - Allows for a youth prosecuted in the adult system to be “de-certified” and held in a juvenile facility as opposed to an adult facility.
+Detention Reform - Allowed for a youth prosecuted in the adult system to be “de-certified” and held in a juvenile facility as opposed to an adult facility.
 While the adult charges will remain in place, a judge may allow for the youth to be held at an age-appropriate juvenile facility instead of an adult facility so that the juvenile will have access to rehabilitative services.

-Kids in Solitary in Philly Jails: 'It was the Worst Time of My Life'
+Kids in Solitary in Philly Jails: 'It was the Worst Time of My Life' (2016)

+This article looks at the impact of solitary confinement on children held in Philadelphia jails.
 Suicide is the top cause of death among incarcerated juveniles, and a U.S. Department of Justice study found half those suicides take place in solitary confinement.
 Psychologists say isolation also can inflict lasting damage on developing brains and trigger or exacerbate mental illness.

-Pennsylvania Juvenile Recidivism Report
+Pennsylvania Juvenile Recidivism Report (2013)

-Pennsylvania Juvenile Recidivism Report (2013) by the Pennsylvania Juvenile Court Judges’ Commission examines the recidivism rate of Pennsylvania youth released in 2007.
+This report by the Pennsylvania Juvenile Court Judges’ Commission examines the recidivism rate of Pennsylvania youth released in 2007.